JayLovesProgramming/DayZ_Server_Manager/README.md

-With the update it now opens two other command prompt windows
+With the update, you now have a option for it to open two other command prompt windows

 One is for the discord killfeed script and one is for the logging steam ids script which is used in the discord killfeed script